Sananali01/Sananali01/README.md

 - 🥅 My goals include **Showcasing my best work and personal projects** to potential employers and collaborators.

 - 👨‍💻 You can find all of my projects on [GitHub](https://github.com/Sananali01).
-Explore my repositories to see my coding style and the projects I've worked on.

 - 💬 Feel free to reach out to me about **anything related to web development, programming, or tech trends**.
 I'm always eager to learn and share knowledge.